Last Updated: 6 months ago

 Movies & Theaters

-While heading out for an evening show, accommodation requests can be made at some performance and movie theatres.
+Accommodation requests can be made at some performance and movie theatres while heading out for an evening show.
 Two available accommodations are a portable closed captioning device that attaches to the cup holder or wearable glasses that caption text in your view.
 These devices may require a request to lend in advance.
 In some movie theatres, you can get captioning on the screen.
 Again, you may be able to request in advance or attend at a designated screening time.

 Some performance theatres have telecoil communication.
-You can use your hearing aids or cochlear implant to stream the sound to your hearing aids using the t-switch on your device.
+The t-switch on your device allows you to stream sound to your hearing aids or cochlear implant.
 In addition, some theatres provide captioning during live performances using either an overhead screen or a side prompter like Galapro for designated seats.

 Gaming